 In just a few intense days, we hiked through a protected national park, swam among salty rocks and dived inside a cave, we had liquor and truffles tasting experiences.
 We ate and had Istrian wine again and again.Continue reading “Wonderful Istria”

-In Switzerland, not just the quality of life is very high, is also the quality of the chocolate, people and moments.
+In Switzerland, not just the quality of life is high, but also the quality of the chocolate, people and moments.
 Postcards from Zürich, Lucerne and Basel below.

 This story was written after my chocolate trail during my last month in a place I called home for almost 4 years.